theRealDijida/PAC/README.md

 Updating multiple masternode on a VPS to the latest verion (only for Cold wallet setup)
 -------
 1) Open your command line and run the following command:
+MacOS: `curl https://raw.githubusercontent.com/PACCommunity/PAC/master/contrib/masternodetools/PacNodesUpdater.tar.gz -o PacNodesUpdater.tar.gz && tar -xzf PacNodesUpdater.tar.gz && cd PacNodesUpdater`
-`wget https://raw.githubusercontent.com/PACCommunity/PAC/master/contrib/masternodetools/PacNodesUpdater.tar.gz && tar -xzf PacNodesUpdater.tar.gz && cd PacNodesUpdater`
+Linux:`wget https://raw.githubusercontent.com/PACCommunity/PAC/master/contrib/masternodetools/PacNodesUpdater.tar.gz && tar -xzf PacNodesUpdater.tar.gz && cd PacNodesUpdater`

 2) Open and edit the nodes.csv file by adding the following data in order to login to the each node:
     -hostname: This is the user name used to login to the node (ssh user)